eclipse-che/che-operator/README.md

 TLS is enabled by default.
 Turning it off is not recommended as it will cause malfunction of some components.
-But for development purpose you can do that.
+But for development purposes you can do that.

 - using command line: